ITSM ACADEMY INTRODUCES FOUR (4) NEW WORKSHOPS IN THEIR DRIVING ITSM SERIES

 Traditionally, ITSM Academy’s workshops have been delivered as on-site classes.
 The alumni demand for the Driving ITSM Series will see these workshops also delivered in the public, open-enrollment virtual classroom.
 (What is the virtual classroom?).

-“These workshops are ‘right-sized for the right-time’ in that they are focused on the knowledge an organization needs at specific milestones in their service management journeys,” said Jayne Groll, Co-Founder and President of ITSM Academy.
+“These workshops are ‘right-sized for the right-time’ in that they are focused on the knowledge an organization needs at specific milestones in their service management journeys,” said Lisa Schwartz, Co-Founder and COO of ITSM Academy.

-“Driving ITSM targets the areas where most organizations struggle and provides grass-roots advice for meeting and moving beyond these challenges,” continued Groll.
+“Driving ITSM targets the areas where most organizations struggle and provides grass-roots advice for meeting and moving beyond these challenges,” continued Schwartz.

 All instructors for these courses are ITIL Experts and Certified Process Design Engineers (CPDE), with years of IT Practitioner experience.